Study PMBOK 8 OPAs and organizational structure for PMP 2026: templates, policies, authority, resource control, and structure traps.

 Explanation: B is best because the scenario depends on both OPAs and structural reality.
 In a matrix, the PM usually cannot pretend to have projectized authority.
 Existing policies and allocation mechanisms should be used first, then escalation can follow if needed.
 A and C ignore the real structure.
 D is passive and unnecessary.

-After this section, move to the product and operations boundary page so context shifts from internal structure to post-project sustainment.
-When you miss questions because you assumed unrealistic PM authority, use the free PMP 2026 practice preview on web and review what structure and organizational asset clues were present.
+After this section, move to product, operations, and project boundaries so context shifts from internal structure to post-project sustainment.
+PMExams explains OPA and structure logic for free.
+When you miss questions because you assumed unrealistic PM authority, use the PMP 2026 practice page on external practice and review what structure and organizational asset clues were present.